Civic technology: Government-led initiatives

 While civic technology initiatives in Japan had mostly been citizen-led, the inception of the coronavirus pandemic encouraged the Japanese government to transition to digitization.

 This is because former in-person practices moved to the digital space in lieu of the coronavirus.
 The government plans to focus on the digitization aspect of its functions: the implementation of more sophisticated systems in the central and local governments in order to increase the security of private and personal information and the transference from the primary use of Hanko –– a seal used in lieu of a signature on printed documents –– to digital verifications and documents in order to increase efficiency.

 The Tokyo Metropolitan Government has also made strides in light of the pandemic.
 Through the use of a copyright that allows for malleable content distribution Creative Commons licensing, and open-source development platform GitHub, the Tokyo Metropolitan Government has allowed other collaborators to add to the data and code of the project created by Code for Japan.

+Pakistan

+Pakistan's civic tech landscape is evolving rapidly, driven by both citizen-led and government-led initiatives.
+Civic technology in Pakistan is being used to address various socio-economic challenges, enhance governance, and improve public service delivery.
+The country is experiencing a growing trend of tech-driven solutions aimed at fostering transparency, accountability, and citizen engagement.
+Key areas of focus include open data initiatives, digital platforms for citizen services, and tools for civic participation.